Climb

 Empowerment

-When faced with a crisis of our own making, we need to rely upon the judgement of others, and guidance and direction provided by God, and well meaning people and institutions.
-However, to fully rely upon external control is to loose control over one's own life, resulting in a feeling of futility, and uselessness.
+When faced with a crisis of our own making, we need to rely upon the judgment of others, and guidance and direction provided by God, or well meaning people and institutions.
+However, to fully rely upon external control is to lose control over one's own life, resulting in a feeling of futility, and uselessness.
+It may work for a reprieve, but if we become dependent upon the program, rather than independent and vibrant with the challenges of life, we may be prevented from our opportunity to solve the problems we were given to solve.

 Problem solving cannot be done while emotionally distraught.
 Emotions jumble up our thinking causing us to do things we don't mean to do, and say things we don't mean to say, often aggravating the problem rather than contributing to a solution.